 ACT has joined the ranks of those models that initiate training programmes.
 That tends to slide down the slippery slope towards ‘this-is-the-way-to-do-it’.
-In my blog I have avoided specifying ways in which safe experiments should be designed; I have offered a few ‘cans’!
-I hope I have made it very clear who implements the experiment – and who has to respond to the results generated – it is not me!
+On my website, I seek to avoid specifying ways in which safe experiments should be designed; I have offered a few ‘cans’; some possibilities!
+I refer to this as ‘finger pointing’, but you do not have to follow the direction I offer.
+I hope I make it clear who implements the experiment – and who has to respond to the results generated – it is not me!

 There is an implicit assumption in the ACT model that it can define what is a ‘safe experiment’, and it places emphasis on having a guide to help you avoid a small defeat.
 It is possible to get it wrong.
 Personally, I dispute that inference as defeats are necessary to more learning.